Izalit/ArduNet-Elegans/README.md

 * Make the worm's movement more biologically accurate (remove the "tank-drive" abstraction from current code), make doProprioception() more bio-accurate

 Matrix:
 * !! - Diag screen seems to have an error where it prints a random negative value in the weights list sometimes?
 Memory error of some kind?
 Off by one?

-* !! - Change or remove implementation of the tonic activation option in the input screen; could have it persist after it is activated or while buttons are held
+This seems inconsistent???

 * Add quick scrolling for the currently selected neuron

 * Print out neuron IDs as irl names in the diag screen and the matrix screen

-* For *Matrix Ver.*, add an actually accurate percpetron model in diag screen
+* Add an actual percpetron model in diag screen that labels the number of inputs

 Options:
-* !! - Remove the serial printout option (it is redundant)

-* !! - Add an option to wipe the entire eeprom/save data

-* !! - in the save editor add a number showing what neuron the center neuron is (print its position in the learning array to the middle of screen)

-* Add sprites for each option

 * Make it possible to do tonic activation over serial in the host function

 * in the save editor add quick scrolling

 ## Installation
+*BEFORE INSTALLING PLEASE READ:* If you have any save data on your arduboy, any other games or files, PLEASE move them off the Arduboy before putting *any* of this software on the device.
+This code, is not just extremely unstable, but it also *USES THE ENTIRE EEPROM* (except for the settings at the beginning) and as such it is not meant to be on an arduboy flashcart with anything except other tools made specifically for the AI as there is *NO ROOM FOR OTHER GAMES TO SAVE WITH THESE APPS* on the device.
+The current suite contains just the Matrix, Simulation, and Options Applications, so no other Arduboy games or programs that use its EEPROM are compatible.

-Reccommended Method: uploading to your Arduboy using the hex files (TBD).
+Reccommended Method: uploading to your Arduboy using the hex files (*TBD*).
 Theres a few tools out there for this, but I recommend using like the official arduboy flashers like this https://community.arduboy.com/t/arduboy-web-flasher/11633.

 From Source: You are welcome to try but I wouldn't do it for personal use.
 To install this from source, simply put the ArduNet folders in your arduino sketches folder, usually found in your documents, but you may have installed it elsewhere.
 You'll need the arduboy2 library and will also need to have the arduboy board added to your board manager, but other than that you should be able to select the board and port and upload it just like that.
 With some editing you could also probably get this to work on other arduino devices.
 I plan on uploading some code for that eventually...